EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # EDHOC in OSCORE {#edhoc-in-oscore}

-The first possibility is to send the EDHOC message 3 inside an OSCORE message (= OSCORE protected CoAP message).
+The first approach consists in sending the EDHOC message 3 inside an OSCORE message (i.e., an OSCORE protected CoAP message).

-The request is in practice the OSCORE CoAP Request from {{fig-non-combined}}, sent to the protected resource endpoint and with the correct CoAP method and options, with the addition that it also transports EDHOC message 3.
+The request is in practice the OSCORE CoAP Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports EDHOC message 3.

 As EDHOC message 3 may be too large to be contained in a CoAP Option, e.g. if containing a large public key certificate chain, it would have to be transported in the CoAP payload.

 The payload is formatted as a CBOR sequence of two CBOR wrapped items: the EDHOC message 3 and the OSCORE ciphertext, in this order.
+Note that the OSCORE ciphertext is not computed over EDHOC message 3, which is not protected by OSCORE.

+The use of this approach is indicated by a signalling information, which can be either a new EDHOC option (see {{sign-1}}) or the OSCORE option with a particular flag bit set (see {{sign-2}}).

 When receiving such a request, the Server needs to execute the following processing, additional to EDHOC, OSCORE and CoAP processing:

-1. Parse the signalling option to identify that this is an OSCORE + EDHOC request (more in {{sign-1}} and {{sign-2}}).
+1. Check the signalling information to identify that this is an OSCORE + EDHOC request.

 2. Extract the EDHOC message 3 from the payload.